-Standing orders that are in bold type contain legal and statutory requirements.
+Model standing orders that are in bold type contain legal and statutory requirements.
 It is recommended that councils adopt them without changing them or their meaning.
-Standing orders not in bold are designed to help councils operate effectively but they do not contain statutory requirements so they may be adopted as drafted or amended to suit a council's needs
+Model standing orders not in bold are designed to help councils operate effectively but they do not contain statutory requirements so they may be adopted as drafted or amended to suit a council's needs.
+It is NALC's view that all model standing orders will generally be suitable for councils.

-For convenience, the word "councillor" is used and, unless the context suggests otherwise, includes a non-councillor with or without voting rights.
+For convenience, the word "councillor" is used in model standing orders and, unless the context suggests otherwise, includes a non-councillor with or without voting rights.
+Model standing orders use gender-neutral language (e.g. "Chair").